kamsonline/angular_test_app/README.md

 No changes planned for backend

 Frontend
-Angular 2
+- Angular 2
-and tools which may be appropriate
+- and any tools which we pick along the way

 ### Building this application